 All public computers at The City Library are connected to a printer.
-Printing is 10 cents per page and only available in black-and-white prints (color prints are available only at the Main Library, and cost 25 cents per page).
+Printing is 10 cents per page for black-and-white prints (color prints are available only at the Main Library, and cost 25 cents per page).

 How do I create a Flickr Set / Portfolio for my City Library Art Exhibit Submission?